liliana-calderon/SOCSIM_Registers/2_Plots.md

 load("Output/temp.RData")
 ```

-#### Fig. 1: Average number of living and dead grandchildren and proportional distribution of the number of living grandchildren in 2017 by sex and birth cohort
+#### Fig. 1b: Average number of living and dead grandchildren in 2017 by sex and birth cohort

 ``` r
 grandchild_table <- reference_table_SweBorn %>%